 A child who has diarrhea from giardiasis may lose too much fluid in the stool and

 become dehydrated.
-Make sure the
+Make

-the body lose water faster.
+they make the body lose water faster.

 Ask the doctor before you give your child any nonprescription drugs for cramps